ARTICLE

 Knowing your own soul provides insight into divine patterns, and likewise, understanding divine patterns provides insight into your soul.
 By sharing the pursuit of higher knowledge and discovering each other’s divine patterns, two partners gain a better understanding of each other, and of the divine.

-It's the two-players version, for cooperating, building a shared existence and negotiating the implications to each player.
-It's played on the Celestial Field board, where there are 13 spaces to fill between the Sun and Moon, the luminaries emplaced in the extremes.
+This is a two-players version, for cooperating, building a common existence and negotiating.
+It's played on the Celestial Field board, where 13 spaces between the Sun and Moon must be filled, with luminaries emplaced in the extremes.

-Players also occupy those opposite places on the board, one closer to the Sun and the other one closer to the Moon, with the chance to place minor cards upon the major ones of the other player!
+Players also occupy those opposite places on the board, one closer to the Sun and the other one closer to the Moon, with the chance to place minor cards upon the major ones of the partner!

-Luminaries can also be combined in the centre of the board (Solstice), a move that in this version means cooperation and good communication.
+The luminaries can also be combined in the centre of the board (Solstice), which in this version means there are cooperation and good communication between the players.

 warring planets